Sofia Samodelkina: 2024–25 season: First national title, Four Continents and World Championships debut

-2025–26 season
+2025–26 season: Milano Cortina Olympics, Grand Prix silver

 In late July, it was announced that Samodelkina had moved to Los Angeles, California, United States and that Rafael Arutyunyan had become her head coach.
 The following month, she started the season by competing at the 2025 CS Cranberry Cup International, where she won the silver medal behind Isabeau Levito.

 In late September, Samodelkina announced her withdrawal from the 2025 CS Denis Ten Memorial Challenge due to an injury.

-In November, she earned silver with a 200.00 score at 2025 NHK Trophy behind Kaori Sakamoto.
+Two months later, she won the silver medal at the 2025 NHK Trophy behind Kaori Sakamoto.
 In doing so, she became the first woman from Kazakhstan to win a Grand Prix medal.
 "When I saw I had the silver medal, I was so excited!" she said.
 "It’s a good motivation to keep going.
 I got just one Grand Prix.
 My coach Rafael (Arutyunyan) told me maybe after my NHK Trophy I maybe will get an opportunity to go to Skate America or Finland."
 Although, she was invited to compete at the 2025 Finlandia Trophy to replace Niina Petrõkina, Samodelkina was unable to obtain a visa to enter Finland on time.